The 8 Best Fall Wedding Flowers for the Season, According to Experts

 This tuberous-rooted flower (this means it grows in a way similar to peonies, ranunculus, and anemones) naturally blossoms between late summer and early fall.
 Dahlias can be grown in many different parts of the country, which makes them relatively easy to source if you're focused on using locally grown flowers.
-"It's an ideal flower in fall weddings because of its large fluffy shape as a focal flower and wide color palette," says Weber.
-"No matter your color scheme, you can find a shade that matches perfectly, since they come in a variety of tones from soft blush and cream to bright yellows and marmalades, and even in deeper reds like burgundy."
+"It's an ideal flower in fall weddings because of its large fluffy shape and wide color palette," says Weber.
+"No matter your color scheme, you can find a shade that matches perfectly, since dahlias come in a variety of tones from soft blush and cream to bright yellows and marmalades, and even in deeper reds like burgundy."
 Some of the most popular dahlia varieties include pompon dahlias, which are rounded flowers with tightly packed petals, and cafe au lait dahlias, which have petals that are longer and more fluffed out.

-This exotic plants are long-lasting, though they’re not tropical so the don’t crave high heat and sunshine.
-In fact, low temperatures are ideal for cymbidium orchids.
-“In orange, we call these Charlie Brown orchids," says Craig Gruzd, florist and founder of DT Floral and Décor in Concord, Ontario, Canada.
+These exotic plants are long-lasting without water, making them a hardy choice for boutonnieres, bouquets, and other fall wedding flower arrangements that can't be displayed in vases.
+"In orange, we call these Charlie Brown orchids," says Craig Gruzd, florist and founder of DT Floral and Décor in Concord, Ontario, Canada.
 "They make elegant wedding flowers for the autumn season, thanks to their coloring, and are especially stunning when paired with greenery, such as lisianthus and sweet peas."
 Cymbidium orchids bloom in a range of colors that are perfect for a fall wedding, including burgundy, mauve, yellow, green, purple, and chocolate brown with a red center (it's actually a stunning color combo—trust us!).

-Known for their magnificence and beauty, calla lilies are one of the most popular wedding flowers.
-Their long-petaled, basal leaves are great for use as a boutonniere, and their ranging hues can match almost any color scheme.
-“From traditional white to crystal blush to deep plum, wine and mulberry shades, the calla lily is an elegant choice year-round," says Weber.
-"Its sleek lines and ability to be gently manipulated in unique floral design makes it stand out."
-Calla lilies are also ideal for both indoor and outdoor venues, since it holds up well in almost all weather conditions and don't have delicate petals that are easily damaged.
+Known for their magnificence and beauty, calla lilies are one of the most popular fall wedding flowers.
+Their long-petaled, basal leaves are especially great for use as a boutonniere, and their variety of colors can match almost any wedding theme or palette.
+"From traditional white to crystal blush and deep plum, wine and mulberry shades, the calla lily is an elegant choice year-round," says Weber.
+"Its sleek lines and ability to be gently manipulated in floral design makes it stand out."
+Calla lilies are also ideal for both indoor and outdoor venues, since they hold up well in almost all weather conditions and don't have delicate petals that are easily damaged.

 Succulents have always been trendy to have as house plants, but it's only in the last decade that they've become popular in wedding flower arrangements.
 These plants, which are related to cacti, are commonly used as accents or in place of the usual fall wedding flowers, since they give an earthy, woodland look to your arrangements.
-"We're not only using them in centerpiece and tablescape design, but now in bouquets, boutonnieres, and other floral jewelry such as bracelets, necklaces, and rings—we’re even seeing them used as favors for guests in cute cachepots," says Weber.
-"In the greenery and soft lavender tones, they’re perfect for the organic and nature-loving bride.”
-Pair with any color scheme, theme or design!
+"We're not only using them in centerpiece and tablescape designs, but now in bouquets, boutonnieres, and other floral jewelry—we’re even seeing them used as favors for guests in cute cachepots," says Weber.
+"In the green and soft lavender tones, they’re perfect for the organic and nature-loving couple."